ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 as graphic coordinates.
 horizontal (255.8)

-ll you’ro thinking that it's 256 and not 255.
+ll you'ro thinking that it's 256 and not 255.
 To make sure that you're counting the zero.

 .
 Q